huaminghuangtw/Evergreen-Notes/Permanent-Notes/choose-your-response.md

 ---

-既狹隘又封閉 の「熱」情緒處理（Hot Emotional Processing）

----

-Pause before insulting or attacking others instead of reacting in the heat of the moment.

----

-**Progressive Aggression:** By reacting to aggression with aggression we lose the opportunity to spiritually benefit from the experience.
+By reacting to [aggression](anger.md) with aggression we lose the opportunity to spiritually benefit from the experience.

----

-You cannot control the behavior of others, but you can always choose how you respond to it.

 ---